lesmana/gpl-summary-for-readmes/README.md

     free to study and modify this program to suit your needs;
     and free to share this program or your modifications with anyone.
-    If you share this program or your modifications you must do so under the same license.
+    If you share this program or your modifications you must grant the recipients the same freedoms.
-    That means you must also share the source code (modified or not) and grant the recipients the same freedoms.
+    That means you must share the source code under the same license.
     For details see https://www.gnu.org/licenses/gpl-3.0.html